Allergies in Children

 - Allergic reactions are often caused by tree, grass, and weed pollens, latex, molds,

-dust mites, foods, and medicines.
+dust mites, foods, animals, and medicines.

 tests, or challenge tests.